 📌 Q: How can I reduce address correction fees?

-💭 A: Verify the full address before printing labels, including apartment or suite details and ZIP code formatting.
+💭 A: Verify the full address before printing the label, including apartment or suite details and ZIP or postal-code formatting.
+Missing units, typos, and bad formatting are common triggers for address correction surcharges.
+A quick check at the packing station prevents most of them.

 📌 Q: How do dimensional weight surcharges increase shipping costs?